 Another promising avenue is the “buy it once” movement, where a durable package may be repeatedly refilled and reused.
 We have several pilots underway in this area.

 With PLOOF Ajax, which we’re testing in France, people buy one reusable spray bottle, fill it with water at home and plop in an effervescent tablet that transforms the liquid into an Ajax multipurpose cleaner.
-When they need more cleaner, they need only buy more Ajax tablets, packed in paper sachets.
+For more cleaner, buy more Ajax tablets, which are packed in paper sachets.
 No plastic packaging or shipping of heavy liquids required, reducing the overall carbon footprint.

-Tons upon tons of plastic get tossed in landfills and other undesirable places, unable to be recycled.
-We’re challenging ourselves to find ways to recover that plastic and ensure it does not end up polluting the environment.
+Tons of plastic gets tossed in landfills and other undesirable places, unable to be recycled.
+We’re challenging ourselves to find ways to recover that plastic so that it can become circular.
+In the Philippines we’ve launched a Plastic Waste Collection program which includes using recovered plastic waste into eco-bricks and made into Wash & Brush Stations.

 Believe Change Is Possible